EricByrnes/Data-Science-3---Project-1/CodeBook.md

 <li><b>552 fBodyBodyGyroJerkMag-meanFreq()</b>
 </ol>

 <b>mean_data.txt</b> - contains mean values by subject and activity for each of the values found in short_data.txt.
 The column/variable names used remain the same.
+All variables with the name pattern ".mean" (after conversion to column name format) are included in this set.